collinbarrett/collinbarrett.github.io/_posts/2020-03-02-givecamp-memphis-2020.md

 teams that had, in most cases, just met each other.
 Memphis is better for it, and I am thankful to have had the opportunity to learn and contribute.
 It is an exciting time to work in technology in this city.

-> There is nothing about Memphis that says you can’t be wildly successful here as an individual or as an entrepreneur.
+> There is nothing about Memphis that says you can't be wildly successful here as an individual or as an entrepreneur.
 >
 > <cite>[Chad Fowler, TechCamp Memphis 2016](/chad-fowler-memphis-technology/)</cite>